Millard West High School

 Millard West High School is a public high school located in Omaha, Nebraska, United States.
 It first opened its doors on August 17, 1995.
 Currently, Millard West High School is the third largest school within the Millard Public Schools district.
 In 2002, the school was designated as a National Blue Ribbon school of excellence.
-The school uses block scheduling, organizing classes in four blocks each day, changing four semesters (or quarters) a year.
+The school uses block scheduling, organizing the week into alternating "odd" and "even" days with four classes each and "all" days on Fridays.
+Students are enrolled in eight classes at a time, and classes change at the semester break.

 In 2005, Millard voters approved the fourth-largest bond project in district history, providing $78 million for the construction of Horizon High School; renovations to all three high schools, one middle school and one elementary school; and the purchase of new land and technology.
 Of that, $6.2 million was appropriated to Millard West for the building of new classrooms and band room additions.
 These improvements were completed in the summer of 2007.

-Athletics

-Millard West's athletic teams have won the following state championships: